dsccommunity/DscWorkshop/Exercises/Task3/Exercise2.md

 ## Create a new build pipeline

+> Note: In the exercise we do not use a YAML pipeline but the old graphical way of defining one.
+This way is better for learning how a pipeline can be defined and how things work.
+Later you surely want to switch to YAML.

 Again, this step can easily be automated. ~~If you are interested in how this may look like, take a look at the [project code](../../Lab/31%20New%20Release%20Pipeline%20CommonTasks.ps1) in either of the pipeline lab scripts.
 We are using a hashtable containing all build tasks and pass it to the cmdlets exposed by AutomatedLab.Common.~~

 Our template approach consists of using a trusted, internal (i.e. private) gallery for PowerShell modules.
 Internal does not necessarily mean on-premises, but means a gallery that you trust in which is usually self-hosted.